 Learning Activities SummaryStudents will be provided with a detailed course outline at the beginning of the semester.

-Small Group Discovery ExperienceStudents will be given the opportunity to work independently and cooperatively to explore questions and issues that arise in the course and to embark on their own quest to discover more about aspects of contemporary Germany and the German language.
+In the seminar students will be given the opportunity to work independently and cooperatively to explore topics and issues that particularly interest them and to embark on their own quest to discover more about German culture, language and society, past and present.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: